yanivle/yanivle.github.io/README.md

 # yanivle.github.io

-This is my personal blog.
-It is based on the [Mickey theme](https://github.com/vincentchan/mickey) for [Jekyll](http://jekyllrb.com).
+This is my personal blog and a collection of some of my favorite puzzles.

 ## Building and Serving

-Recompile sass (using the deprecated `Ruby Sass 3.7.4`):

-    sass _scss/main.scss:assets/css/main.css --sourcemap=none --style expanded
-    sass _scss/main.scss:assets/css/main.min.css --sourcemap=none --style compressed

-Put hero images for new posts go in `assets/images/hero` and then run:
+Put images for new posts in `assets/images/hero` and then run:

     python build/resize_images.py